Air quality in Hamilton

 SO2

-PM2.5 concentration in Hamilton is currently 1.9 times the WHO annual air quality guideline value
+PM2.5 concentration in Hamilton air currently meets the WHO annual air quality guideline value

 Health Recommendations